manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement Sensitivity labels.md

 In this exercise you will create an Sensitivity Label and add it to the default policy so that it’s valid for all users of the Adatum tenant.

-1. On LON-CL1, open Edge and navigate to www.office.com, signing in as Holly Dickson.
+1. On LON-CL1, you should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.

-2. Click the **Admin** Icon near the bottom of the left sidebar.
+2. In your Edge browser, you should still have a tab open for the **Microsoft 365 admin center**.
+If not, open an new tab and enter the following URL: **https://admin.microsoft.com**.

-3. On the Microsoft 365 admin center page, click **...
+3. On the **Microsoft 365 admin center**, if necessary, select **...
 Show all**.
-Click **Compliance** under the **Admin centers** group.
+Select **Compliance** under the **Admin centers** group.

-4. On **Microsoft 365 compliance**, click **Information protection** under the **Solutions** group.
+4. On **Microsoft 365 compliance**, select **Information protection** under the **Solutions** group.
 In the middle of this page, a warning message is displayed in the middle of the screen indicating **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.**

     Select the **Turn on now** button that appears on the right side of this message.
 This will enable Adatum to apply the Sensitivity labels inside its Microsoft 365 environment.

-5. Still on the Information protection page, select **+Create a label** that appears in the middle of the screen on the menu bar.
-This initiates the New sensitivity label wizard.
+5. On the **Information protection** page, select **+Create a label** that appears in the middle of the screen on the menu bar.
+This initiates the **New sensitivity label** wizard.

 6. In the **New sensitivity label** wizard, on the **Name and create a tooltip for your label** page, enter the following information: